 Uh-oh, I thought, No one has that number but my husband’s Parisian co-workers.
 I better grab it just in case.

-I quietly whispered (because 2 out of 3 of us were sound asleep in a 500 square foot space)…”hello?”
+I whispered as one would do when two out of three of us are asleep in a five hundred square foot space, “hello?”

-I went to the window and looked out to see Nanny Rigsby himself (surprisingly quite pulled together).
-He was standing right there across the street looking around aimlessly holding a rolling bag.
-He spotted me and said, “Hang up!
+I looked out the window to see Nanny himself (surprisingly pulled together).
+He stood across the street and looked around aimlessly: rolling bag in hand.
+When he spotted me he shouted, “Hang up!
 Hang up!
 This is costing me a fortune!”

 Ah yes.
-He’d come to visit for only his secretary knew how long.
-We’ll never get the exact length of his stay out of him because he really doesn’t even know what it is.
-Did I mention the apartment was 500 square ft and already occupied by 3 people?
+Nanny had come to stay for only his secretary knew how long.
+We’d never get the exact length of his visit out of him because he didn’t even know what it was.
+Did I mention the apartment was 500 square feet and already occupied by 3 people?
 I did?
 No matter.
-The fun would be to see all 6’2” of Nanny Rigsby fit into a bathroom made for elves.
+The fun will be to see all 6’2” of Nanny fit into a bathroom made for elves.

-So let’s backtrack a little…Michael’s friend, who we call Nanny Rigsby, is from England.
+Let’s backtrack a little-my husband’s friend, who we call Nanny, is from England.
 They met in Africa on a horseback riding safari.
 My my.
-Nanny was in the bathroom of the Norfolk hotel stealing what the English jauntily refer to as loo rolls, but what is also known as toilet paper.
-This is all you really need to know about him.
-No wait…I will also tell you that we refer to him as Nanny Rigsby because he truly, truly loves the baby and we are convinced he flies across the Atlantic via open umbrella.
+Nanny was in the bathroom of the Norfolk hotel stealing what the English jauntily refer to as loo rolls-also known as toilet paper.
+This is really all you need to know about him.
+You should also know-we refer to him as Nanny because he truly loves our son.
+We’re convinced he flies across the Atlantic via open umbrella to visit.